-When I found out I would be traveling to London on business and that I would arrive on Saturday not starting work until Monday, the first thing I did was go to the Context Travel website to see what I could book for Sunday.
+When I found out I would be traveling to London on business and that I would arrive on Saturday and not start work until Monday, the first thing I did was go to the Context Travel website to see what I could book for Sunday.
 There right before my eyes was Gastronomic London beckoning and I promptly signed up.

 This trip as it turns out that Piccadilly is very close to the Pall Mall area where my office is, so I am staying at another Starwood property, the Park Lane Hotel, which is right across the street from Green Park and very convenient to where I met my docent for our first stop on the tour.

 This building is hard to miss!

 Inside is a foodie's fantasy with little departments dedicated to sweets, pastries, teas, biscuits, coffees, and fresh food staples like cheeses, deli items, and meats.
 And since Fortnum and Mason started the concept of hamper it is a requirement that they sell all the supplies you would need for a lovely picnic in any one of London's parks.
 There is so much history around this one store that you could spend an entire tour there, but sadly we had to move on.

 Our next stop was the oldest cheesemonger in London which opened in 1797, Paxton & Whitfield.
 Again, another location with quite a history.
 It was actually begun by a Mr. Sam Cullen who became partners with Paxton & Whitfield, but I guess they muscled him out.
 They began supplying the royal household in 1850 and for some time became a regular grocery store during the World Wars when cheese became scarce.

 The store is adorable and has a large variety of continental cheese, a focus the store turned to when cheese in London became an industrialized product (much like what happened with bread in France).
 Later they moved back to carrying a large selection of cheeses from the UK including Ireland and Wales.
 This part of the store is entirely native cheeses, who says the British don't have good cheese?